 Ceramic Vs Glass Cooktop

 Ceramic vs glass cooktop, all flat-top cookstoves are made of a glass-ceramic blend rather than being all-ceramic or all-glass.
 The smooth stovetop has some qualities of ceramics and some qualities of glass.
 The tops are twisted first as glass, then treated with a heat application that causes it to partly crystallize.
 This gives the stovetop the expansion capabilities of ceramic without the porous nature of a true ceramic.

 Ceramic-glass stovetops are easy to clean since they have a flat surface.
 They are strong enough to handle extreme temperature changes without breaking

 Cast iron has a rough finish that can scratch the surface of the ceramic stovetops.
 It is heavy by itself, so it is risky to put a cast iron pan on the ceramic cooktops.
 Even if the top can handle the weight, however, it can easily crack if you drop your cast iron pot while lifting it.
 Moreover, most cast iron pots or pans are not flat, because of that they are not recommended for ceramic cooktop.

-Because of their smooth designs, excellent heat distribution, and their ease of cleaning, ceramic cooktop becoming a hit among the modern homeowners.
+Because of their smooth designs, excellent heat distribution, and their ease of cleaning, ceramic cooktop becoming a hit among modern homeowners.
 While they’re special in a way they necessitate a similarly high-quality cookware.
-Finally, one more thing, avoid using the ceramic cooktop cookware that is made with low-grade stainless steel or aluminium.
+Finally, one more thing, avoid using the ceramic cooktop cookware that is made with low-grade stainless steel or aluminum.
 These types of cookware warp easily and are therefore incapable of maintaining even heat distribution.